pvigier/pvigier.github.io-jekyll/_posts/2017-07-21-pychain-part1-computational-graphs.md

 ![Gradient descent in action](/media/img/part1/gradient_descent.gif){: .center-image .modal-image }

 You can get the code of these two simulations [here](https://github.com/pvigier/gradient-descent).

 I stop there for the brief introduction to machine learning.
 We will now see how to model some parametric functions and how they relate to neural networks.

-# Computational graphs
+# Computational Graphs

 A *computational graph* is a graph which represents a computation.